 By Tommy Hough

 We were wrapping up Beer for Breakfast in the 91X studio when there was that familiar disturbance in the collective force.
 Something was not right.
-The wheels had come off somewhere.
+Somewhere, you could tell the wheels had come off.

-I responded, as I tend to respond in a breaking news situation, by falling back on the news training I received long ago at Ohio University and in my first few broadcasting jobs: get the facts straight, don't assume, don't speculate, be clear in what is happening and be sure you have at least two sources (three is better) before making a call or announcing something of significance.
+I responded to the bulletin, as I tend to respond in any breaking news situation, by falling back on the training I received long ago at Ohio University and in my first few broadcasting jobs: get the facts straight, don't assume, don't speculate, be clear on what is happening and be sure you have at least two sources (three is better) before making a call or announcing something of significance.

 Don't guess.
 Don't tell people what you don't know.